schmettow/New_Stats/docs/Classic_linear_models.md

 Again, the learning step coefficients are not "main" effects, but is local to Legacy.
 The first step `Step2_1` is much larger than the second, as is typical for learning curves.
 The adjustment coefficients for Novel have the opposite direction, meaning that the learning steps in Novel are smaller.
 That is not as bad as it sounds, for two reasons: first, in this study, the final performance counts, not the training progress.
 Second, an more generally, we have misused a linear model to smooth a non-linear model.
 Learning processes are exponential. $\beta_0 -  \beta_1x_ {1i}$ is a linear term.
 But, when we put it into an exponent, like $\exp(\beta_0 -  \beta_1 x_ {1i})$ this is the same as the  *quotient* $\exp(\beta_0)/ \beta_1 x_ {1i}$.
 Linear models and "linear-in-exponent" models differ in one more property: linear models can be negative or positive, depending on which number is larger.
 But the linear-in-exponent model will always stay in the positive range.

 Learning curves are saturation processes, which can look linear when viewed in segments, but unlike linear models, they never cross the lower boundary.
 This is simply, because there is a maximum performance limit, which can only be reached asymptotically.
 In teh following section, I will argue that basically all measures we take have natural boundaries.
 Under common circumstances, this can lead to conditional effects which are due to saturation.
-In chapter [GLM], we will pick up again the idea of putting the linear term into the exponent.
+In chapter \@ref(glm), we will pick up again the idea of putting the linear term into the exponent.
 This is what some Generalized Linear Models do to avoid crossing natural boundaries of measures.